-If you do not want members of the group to have standing access to a role, you can use Azure AD Privileged Identity Management (PIM) to make a group eligible for a role assignment.
+If you don't want members of the group to have standing access to a role, you can use Azure AD Privileged Identity Management (PIM) to make a group eligible for a role assignment.
 Each member of the group is then eligible to activate the role assignment for a fixed time duration.

 Scenarios not supported

-The following scenarios are not supported:
+The following scenarios aren't supported:

 - Assign Azure AD roles (built-in or custom) to on-premises groups.